ondat/documentation/README.md

 # README

-For anyone working on the UX/UI on this repository, the doc search is still being implemented.
-The _category_.yml file in each subdirectory of docs/ is to ensure that the side bar renders properly.
-The pages in the versioned_docs/ folder are pre-built static HTML files, and won't render properly in docusaurus yet.
+For anyone working on the UX/UI on this repo, the doc search is still being implemented.
+The \_category\_.yml file in each subdirectory of docs/ is to ensure that the side bar renders properly.
+The pages in the versioned\_docs/ folder are pre-built static html files, and won't render properly in docusaurus yet, so I've deactivated them.
+If you want to try to work with them just remove the underscore from underneath the \_versioned\_docs/ and \_versions.json files

 ===